emilkm/jet-play/README.md

 }
 ```

+## Issue 2: Are JetApp instances destroyed properly? ##

+Just starting to look at this one, and noticing that there are things left behind that I expect to be destroyed.
+Could be faulty process on my part.
+Further investigation required.

+JetApp instances seem to grow with every switch.
+In my dev project instances of other views and data objects related to should be destroyed apps continue to multiply.

+Will flesh out the example once issue 1 is resolved.

 ### Update 1: ###

 I have updated the names of the main views so filtering on "jet" will order things nicely.